-This zone is underlain by Jurassic Bonanza Formation andesitic volcaniclastics, flows and feldspar porphyry dykes and minor diorite with intense silica-clay-pyrite alteration imposed upon them, as well as hydrothermal breccias and silica immiscibility textured rocks emanating from an aerially extensive hydrothermal system.
-Mineralization occurs predominantly in characteristic chlorite-quartz-magnetite+/sericite altered rocks (CMG) which is identical to the mineralization observed at Island Copper, Hushamu, Red Dog and Goodspeed areas.
+The mineralization at the Northwest Expo target is similar to that found at Island Copper, Hushamu, Red Dog and Goodspeed.
+The gold-rich zone is underlain by Jurassic Bonanza Formation andesitic volcaniclastics, flows and feldspar porphyry dykes and minor diorite with intense silica-clay-pyrite alteration imposed upon them, as well as hydrothermal breccias and silica immiscibility textured rocks emanating from an aerially extensive hydrothermal system.
+Mineralization occurs predominantly in characteristic chlorite-quartz-magnetite+/-sericite altered rocks (CMG).